Dissipative Dynamics in Open Fermionic Chains: The Reduced Generating Functional

 In the last expression, $\hat{a}_{S,j}\left( t \right) $ is a fermionic Heisenberg operator that refers to the system, the subscript $j$ is a site or space index, $\hat{\rho}\left( t_{in.} \right) $ is the initial density operator of the compound system, $\hat{T}$ is the time ordering operator and the trace operation refers to both the environment’s and the system’s degrees of freedom.

-Needless to say, the calculation of \ref{2.3} and of any reduced correlation function, is not a trivial task.
+Needless to say, the calculation of \eqref{2.3} and of any reduced correlation function, is not a trivial task.
 All the efforts, analytical or numerical, for confronting the issue are restricted in the framework of Lindblad's master equation \cite{Prosen2008,Prosen2010}.
 In the present study we shall adopt a more general formalism for the study of the system’s dynamics, based on the introduction of a functional that generates, via the application of the appropriate derivatives, the reduced functions we are interested in.

-To set the stage, we begin by noting that correlators of Heisenberg field operators are characterized by a forward-backward time structure (see Eq. \ref{2.3}).
-As long as the system is in equilibrium and isolated this structure is easily taken into account by assuming an adiabatic evolution of the non-interacting vacuum.
+To set the stage, we begin by noting that correlators of Heisenberg field operators are characterized by a forward-backward time structure (see Eq. \eqref{2.3}).
+As long as the system is in equilibrium and isolated this structure is easily taken into account by assuming an adiabatic evolution of the non-interacting vacuum \cite{Peskin1995,Kamenev2009}.
 However, when the system is out of equilibrium or open, the adiabatic hypothesis is not valid.
-In that case, the dynamics has been confronted, a long ago, via the Keldysh-Schwinger formalism \cite{Keldysh1964, *Keldysh1965}.
+In that case the dynamics can only be analyzed through the out-of-equilibrium Keldysh-Schwinger formalism. \cite{Keldysh1964,Keldysh1965}.
 In the present case, we examine a quantum system in contact with its surroundings or, put in other words, we focus on a (presumably small) part of an isolated compound system.
 As it is obvious, the situation shares a lot with the out of equilibrium dynamics.
 Taking this into account, we have presented in \cite{Lyris2021} a formalism based on a reduced version of the Keldysh-Schwinger correlation functions.
 It is based on an extension of Feynman-Vernon’s technique along the Keldysh time contour, an extension that focuses on the calculation of correlation functions bypassing the determination of the reduced density matrix per se.

-The scheme begins with the interpretation of the trace operation in Eq. \ref{2.3} in the (over complete) coherent state basis $\left| \mathbf{z}_S \right> \equiv \otimes _{j\in S}\left| z_j \right> $ for the system and $\left| \boldgreek{\upzeta}_E \right> \equiv \otimes _{\mu \in E}\left| \zeta _{\mu} \right> $ for the environment, followed by the construction of the generating functional for system’s correlators.
+The scheme begins with the interpretation of the trace operation in Eq. \eqref{2.3} in the (over complete) coherent state basis $\left| \mathbf{z}_S \right> \equiv \otimes _{j\in S}\left| z_j \right> $ for the system and $\left| \bm{\upzeta}_E \right> \equiv \otimes _{\mu \in E}\left| \zeta _{\mu} \right> $ for the environment, followed by the construction of the generating functional for system’s correlators.